Preschool math lessons don't have to be tedious. They don't even have to focus on counting.

 • The first three numbers.
 Focus on learning the words for numbers 1-3 and you’ll be working with your child’s pre-existing number sense.

 • Relative magnitudes.
-You can help kids sharpen their intuitive sense of “how much” a number represents by encouraging them to arrange sets of objects in order of relative magnitude.
+You can help kids sharpen their intuitive sense of “how much” a number represents by encouraging them to compare and arrange sets of objects in order of relative magnitude.

 It’s one thing to keep track of three objects, another to understand that the number term “3” refers to all sets of three things.
 If your child is just starting to learn about numbers, expect slow progress.